rackerlabs/technical-blog/_posts/2020-04-15-announcing-the-launch-of-armor-anywhere.md

   including easy DevOps integration
 - Analyzes and correlates millions of events and log data to detect threats in your environment
-- Offers continuous and audit-ready compliance
+- Offers visibility and reporting for audit-ready compliance
 - Simplifies the collection of logs from multiple sources

 The agent-based security capabilities include the following elements: